Youth Suicide Prevention Training

 The training simulations are classroom-based, but the information and practice skills can apply in many settings and are useful for anyone who works with youth including parents, school staff, scout leaders, coaches, faith communities, and more.
 At-Risk for High School is on the National Registry of Evidence-Based Programs and Practices (U.S. Department of Health and Human Services/Substance Abuse and Mental Health Services Administration).
 At-Risk for Middle School and At-Risk for High School are listed as best practices by the Suicide Prevention Resource Center and the American Foundation for Suicide Prevention.
 The trainings were developed by Kognito in collaboration with mental and behavioral health experts, educators and school personnel.

-To take one or all of the trainings, visit http://kognito.com/fairfax.
+To take one or all of the at-risk trainings, visit http://kognito.com/fairfax.

 Need tech support with the trainings?
 There's a tech support link within the portal, or email firstname.lastname@example.org.

-Youth Suicide Prevention Training is provided as a service of the Fairfax-Falls Church Community Services Board and the Virginia Department of Behavioral Health and Developmental Disabilities
+Youth Suicide Prevention Training is provided as a service of the Fairfax-Falls Church Community Services Board and the Virginia Department of Behavioral Health and Developmental Services

 If you do not have the Adobe Acrobat Reader installed on your computer, click on the image below to go to the Adobe Systems, Inc. download site.
 Download and install the program according to the instructions.
 Adobe Acrobat Reader is free and is distributed by Adobe Systems, Inc.